 - The Major Professor MUST BE CHOSEN BY THE END OF SEMESTER 2 IN THE ENROLLED M.A.M.S.
 OR M.S.
 DEGREE PROGRAM.
-Major Professor is needed for thesis and non-thesis MS students. - Students must meet the MS Core Competency requirements which consist of at least 12 hours of core CSCI graduate level coursework.
+Major Professor is needed for all thesis and non-thesis MS students. - Students must meet the MS Core Competency requirements which consist of at least 12 hours of core CSCI graduate level coursework.
 At least one course from each of the following groups must be taken: Theory, Software Design, and System Design.
 Core Competency is certified by the student's Advisory Committee with the approval of the Graduate Coordinator.
+See form found here: https://cs.uga.edu/graduate-student-resources - MS Core Competency- A grade average of at least 3.30 (e.g., B+, B+, B+) must be achieved for the three core courses.
+Students below this average may take an additional core course and achieve a grade average of at least 3.15 (e.g., B+, B+, B, B).
+Core competency must be achieved by end of Semester 2 or end of Semester 3 (if taking a 4th CSCI Core course).

-See form found here: https://cs.uga.edu/graduate-student-resources - MS (THESIS): THE FOLLOWING FORMS MUST BE TURNED IN BY THE END OF THE SECOND- SEMESTER-ENROLLED (by end of semester 2)
+• MS (THESIS): THE FOLLOWING FORMS MUST BE TURNED IN BY THE END OF THE SECOND- SEMESTER-ENROLLED (by end of semester 2)

-Advisory Committee
+- Advisory Committee

-MS Core Competency Certification
+- MS (Thesis) Core Competency Certification

-Program of Study
+- Program of Study